deegle-linux/deegle-linux.github.io/README.md

 ID: DEEGLE_NO_CONNECT_WAIT

-The [systemd configuration](meta-deegle/recipes-core/systemd/systemd_%.bbappend) is modified so that `systemd-networkd-wait-online` service only waits for the fist device to be ready.
+The [systemd configuration](meta-deegle/recipes-core/systemd/systemd_%.bbappend) is modified so that the `systemd-networkd-wait-online` service does nothing, since the board is offline and the USB ethernet is only a debug feature.